 The Museum’s stunning courtyards evoke the romance of early Spanish California, located in the heart of Santa Barbara’s historic district.

 Two historic adobes are preserved in the Museum’s lower courtyard, with the Casa Covarrubias adobe dating to 1817 and the Historic Adobe to 1836.

-Entrance to the Museum is $7 for adults, $5 for seniors.
-Members, students and anyone under 18 enter free.
+Entrance to the Museum is currently free.
+Members, students and anyone under 18 always enter free.

 Our mission is to inspire meaningful connections to Santa Barbara history.